 - Present information in a coherent and compelling manner.

-Anticipated start date is December 2019 or January 2020.
+Anticipated start date is June 2022.
 This position is intended to be a 2-3 year position for a recent college graduate.
-Webster Pacific’s offices are in downtown San Francisco and this position does not involve travel.
-Applicants should address their cover letter and resume to Julie Cooper (firstname.lastname@example.org).
+Webster Pacific’s offices are in downtown San Francisco and the Associate Consultant will be expected to work from the office 1-2 days per week.
+This position does not involve travel.
+Applicants should address their cover letter and resume to Tom Paper (firstname.lastname@example.org).

 The ideal candidate:

-- Has experience and interest in spreadsheets, databases, programming languages, and mapping software
+- Has experience and interest in spreadsheets and mapping software

-- Has a degree in data science, engineering, computer science, physics, math or statistics
+- Has a degree in engineering, math, or science or has demonstrated technical capabilities

 - Is capable of managing several projects at a time

 For more information on Webster Pacific, see https://www.websterpacific.com.